 Home » Student

-eighth year that Methodist University students have been invited to participate
+University students are invited to participate in 100

-Davis United World College Scholars Program (of which Methodist
+World College Scholars Program (of which Methodist University is

-University is one).
-It is an opportunity for all undergraduates to design
+one).
+It is an opportunity for all undergraduates to design their grassroots

-their grassroots project for peace that they themselves will implement
+project for peace that they themselves will implement in the summer 2014.

 Davis Projects for Peace is being funded by Kathryn W. Davis, a lifelong